-The Suzuki Method is an instrumental music pedagogy method built on the concept that all children effortlessly learn their mother tongue language.
-The Suzuki Method also includes the Suzuki Triangle, the successful collaboration between the teacher, parent/guardian and child.
+The Suzuki Method is a music pedagogy method built on the concept that all children effortlessly learn their mother tongue language.
+The Suzuki Method also emphasizes the Suzuki Triangle, the successful collaboration between the teacher, caregiver, and child.
 Read more about the Suzuki Method here!

-Are you accepting new students at this time?
+Are you accepting new piano students at this time?

 Typically enrollment takes place prior to each semester and my studio semesters mirror that of school semesters (Fall/Spring).
-However, spaces sometimes become available as young families move out of the area.
-Drop me a line to get the latest details on studio availability.
+However, spaces sometimes become available as young families often move out of the area.
+Learn more about joining our Suzuki piano program here.

 My child is very young.
-Is it too early to start lessons?
+Is it too early to start piano lessons?

 Not necessarily.
 I have taught 3.5 year-old students who couldn’t wait to sit down and play for 30 minutes and I’ve also have taught 7 year-old students who became frustrated after 15 minutes.
 Whether a child is ready for private lessons depends on each child.

 You can assess readiness by the child’s general approach to other activities: Is he able to sit and focus on a task for 15 to 30 minutes if guided by adult supervision?
 Does she tend to spend 5 minutes on each activity and then wants to get up and run around?
 Does he express interest in learning the piano, by approaching the piano at home or asking about it?
 Does she show excitement when you mention the prospect of piano lessons?
 The answers provide you some clues to the child’s readiness for private instruction.